ReeceBirchmore/webprog/readme.md

 Sometimes when loading a page by changing the URL hash, buttons may not appear at all - this is to do with the method of my router and a disagreement between my routers desires and the powers that be in the Chromium Dev Team, if the buttons do not appear, refresh the page.

-When uploading a quiz, unless you follow a JSON that has the same structure as the example one, it will throw an error at you.
+When uploading a quiz, unless you follow a JSON that has the same structure as the one specified at the end of this README, it will throw an error at you.
 I'm calling this a design choice.

 # Shorthand Functions